- Charity Number: 108066663RR0001

 A Ministry of Teen Challenge Canada

-The Teen Challenge Northern Ontario Centre is a 12-month in-residence alcohol and drug addiction rehabilitation program located near Sault St. Marie, Ontario.
+The Teen Challenge Northern Ontario Centre is a 12-month in-residence alcohol and drug addiction rehabilitation program, for adults 18+, located near Sault St. Marie, Ontario.
 We offer help and hope to those struggling with alcoholism and/or addiction to other drugs.
 Those in addiction, their family and friends, begin their restoration at Teen Challenge.
 Learn More

 GENERATIONS OF ADDICTION